getodk/docs/src/xlsx-converter-using.rst

   "yes_no", "ye", "Yes"
   "yes_no", "no", "No"
-  "topping_list", "pepperon", "Pepperoni"
+  "topping_list", "pepperoni", "Pepperoni"
   "topping_list", "olives", "Black Olives" "topping_list", "onions", "Onions"
   "topping_list", "mushroom", "Mushrooms"
-  "topping_list", "pepper", "Green Peppers" "topping_list", "baco", "Canadian Bacon" "topping_list", "pineappl", "Pineapple"
+  "topping_list", "pepper", "Green Peppers" "topping_list", "bacon", "Canadian Bacon" "topping_list", "pineapple", "Pineapple"

 Now, instead of typing their age, the user simply selects whether they are older than 18 or not.
 Furthermore, instead of entering the type of pizza they like, they can select from a list of toppings.